 \subsubsection{The Value of $\beta$}

-We empirically set $\beta = 0.1$ in AAT-GA and study its impact on performance.
-Figure~\ref{fig:beta} shows the relationship between decreasing $\beta$ values and mean-R on the COCO-CN \emph{all} set.
-As $\beta$ decreases from 1 to 0.02, mean-R initially improves, peaking at $\beta = 0.1$, and then declines.
-For AAT-BP, we examine the $\beta$ values derived from the sigmoid function applied to the learnable $\alpha$ parameters with temperature $\tau$.
-We observe that $\beta$ values in deeper transformer layers tend to be more polarized---clustered near 0 or 1---whereas those in shallower layers remain closer to the initial value of 1.
-This suggests that gradient propagation during BP optimization varies across layers, which may help explain the performance differences between AAT-GA and AAT-BP observed in certain scenarios.
+We empirically set $\beta=0.1$ in AAT-GA and examine its effect on performance.
+Figure~\ref{fig:beta} plots mean-R on the COCO-CN \emph{all} set as $\beta$ decreases from 1 to 0.02: performance rises, peaks at $\beta=0.1$, then declines.
+For AAT-BP, we analyze the head-specific $\beta$ values obtained by applying a sigmoid (with temperature $\tau$) to the learnable $\alpha$ parameters.
+Deeper layers exhibit more polarized $\beta$ (near 0 or 1), whereas shallower layers remain closer to the initial value of 1.
+This suggests depth-dependent gradient propagation during BP, which may account for the result differences between AAT-GA and AAT-BP in certain cases.

-\subsubsection{The Size of $\mathcal{D}$}
+\subsubsection{The Size of $D$}

-We ablate the effect of the validation set $\mathcal{D}$ size, which originally contains 1k image-text pairs for AAT optimization.
-Subsets of 100, 200, and 500 image-text pairs are randomly sampled from $\mathcal{D}$, and the resulting mean-R for AAT-improved CLIP and Chinese-CLIP are reported in Table~\ref{tab:dsize}.
-Even with only 100 image-text pairs, AAT outperforms the baseline ($\text{size}=0$) by around 1\% for CLIP and 3\% for Chinese-CLIP.
-As the size increases to 500, the further performance gain becomes marginal.
+We study the effect of the validation set size for AAT optimization.
+Starting from $\mathcal{D}$ with 1k image–text pairs, we randomly sample subsets of 500, 200, and 100 pairs and report mean-R for both CLIP and Chinese-CLIP in Table~\ref{tab:dsize}.
+Even with only 100 pairs, AAT surpasses the baseline ($\text{size}=0$) by 1\% on CLIP and 3\% on Chinese-CLIP.
+As increasing the size to 500, it yields only marginal additional gains.